5 Steps to Take After an Older Adult Has a Fall

 The exact game plan for preventing falls will vary from person to person.
 However, here are some proactive steps to take now.

-- Ask your older adult’s doctor about making changes to medications to reduce side effects such as dizziness, sleepiness, and sudden changes in blood pressure.
+• Ask your older adult’s doctor about adjusting medications to reduce side effects such as dizziness, sleepiness, and sudden changes in blood pressure.

-- Consider getting your older adult an ankle-foot orthotic device.
-Also called an orthosis, the device is a brace designed to help maintain better balance and stabilize posture.
+• Consider getting an ankle-foot orthotic device for your older adult.
+Also called an orthosis, the device is a brace designed to improve balance and stabilize posture.

-- Enroll your older adult in a local exercise program for seniors, such as tai chi or yoga, which emphasize balance.
+• Enroll your older adult in a local senior exercise program, such as tai chi or yoga, that emphasizes balance.
 Research shows that older adults who exercise are less likely to fall.

-- Sign your older adult up for a formal fall prevention program.
+• Enroll your older adult in a formal fall-prevention program.
 Search online using the phrase “fall prevention program near me” to find a local program.

-- Modify your older adult’s home with handrails or grab bars to make it easier to get around safely.
+• Modify an older adult’s home by installing handrails or grab bars to improve mobility and safety.

 4. Hire a professional to conduct a home safety evaluation

-An estimated six out of 10 falls happen in the home, which is why it’s wise to bring in an outside expert to do a thorough safety evaluation of the residence.
+An estimated 6 out of 10 falls occur at home, so it’s wise to engage an outside expert to conduct a thorough safety evaluation of the residence.

 If you decide to do this type of assessment on your own, use a formal checklist – like this one – to guide you.